 Oxycodone Effective Against Shingles Pain

 Synopsis: Painkiller oxycodone is effective for treating acute pain of shingles an illness that causes severe pain from blisters and skin rash.
+The painkiller oxycodone is effective at treating the acute pain of shingles, an illness that often causes severe pain which can become long-lasting and sometimes even permanent.

 Main DigestThe painkiller oxycodone is effective at treating the acute pain of shingles, an illness that often causes severe pain which can become long-lasting and sometimes even permanent.